Best Hooks for Striper Fishing

 The design of the Circle hook has a smaller gap between the hook point and the shank of the hook because the hook point is angled inward as you can see in the picture above.
 Unlike a J Hook design, this design keeps the hook from grabbing hold of the fish’s throat until the fish decides to turn and run and that’s when the Circle Hook starts to exit the inside of the fish and catches the edge of his mouth.
 This makes it easier to Catch & Release fish.

 To set a Striper on a Circle Hook Don’t Jerk the Rod up like you would with a J-Hook.
 That’s always your first reaction when a fish takes your bait but not with a Circle Hook.
 You’ll end up ripping it out of his mouth.
-Reel in-Reel in and lift up your rod slowly and let the fish do the work-you’ll feel the resistance on the line as the fish turns to run and the Circle Hook will slip up to the front of his mouth and hook the corner of his mouth for a clean hook-set.
+Reel in in-Reel in and lift your rod slowly and let the fish do the work.
+You’ll feel the resistance on the line as the fish turns to run and the Circle Hook will slip up to the front of his mouth and hook the corner of his mouth for a clean hook-set.

 The Circle hooks will also allow the angler to use a lighter leader because the hook will be in the fish’s mouth and the leader will be hanging out.
 This will help with feeling more bites which will help with landing more fish.